tiagosiebler/binance/docs/BINANCE_SDK_QUICKSTART_GUIDE.md

 The SDK supports HMAC, RSA, and Ed25519 keys:

-- HMAC: supported for REST and WebSocket API, but WebSocket API private commands are signed individually.
+- HMAC: supported for REST API and WebSocket API, but WebSocket API private commands are signed individually.
-- RSA: supported for REST and WebSocket API, but WebSocket API private commands are signed individually.
+- RSA: supported for REST API and WebSocket API, but WebSocket API private commands are signed individually.
 - Ed25519: recommended for WebSocket API because the SDK can authenticate the WebSocket API session once and then send private commands without signing every command.

 If your `api_secret` contains a PEM private key, the SDK automatically detects whether it should use RSA or Ed25519 signing.